linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 $$ is therefore made at the end of the 3 months.
 The two trading strategies we have considered are summarized in Table 5.2.

 Under what circumstances do arbitrage opportunities such as those in Table 5.2 not exist?
-The first arbitrage works when the forward price is greater than  $40.50.
-The second arbitrage works when the forward price is less than$ 40.50.
+The first arbitrage works when the forward price is greater than  \$40.50.
+The second arbitrage works when the forward price is less than\$ 40.50.
 We deduce that for there to be no arbitrage the forward price must be exactly 40.50.

 # A Generalization